Marriage & Family Counseling/Therapy

 9. Statement of Professional Goals.
 The applicant must write a statement of his/her professional goals, emphasizing those life experiences which are relevant to the field of marriage and family therapy/mental health counseling.
 This statement should enable the committee to learn more about the applicant as a person.
 Statement of Professional Goals (pdf) The statement should be sent to email@example.com.

 Screening and Notification of Acceptance.
-The admission process includes evaluation of your GPA, the GRE, letters of recommendation, your goals, the Taylor-Johnson Temperament Analysis and an interview with faculty.
+The admission process includes evaluation of your GPA, the GRE or MAT, letters of recommendation, your goals, the Taylor-Johnson Temperament Analysis and an interview with faculty.
 The initial screening is based on the first four criteria.
 Students who are qualified are then invited for an extended introduction to our program and an interview with faculty.
 Final student selections are made shortly after the interviews and are based primarily on the perceived "fit" between the student and graduate program.

 Requests for information regarding financial assistance should be directed to Dr. Jon Roberts (501-279-4257).